syncfusion-content/javascript-docs/js/TreeGrid/Selection.md

 ---
 layout: post
 title: Selection in JavaScript TreeGrid | Syncfusion
-description: Learn here about selection in Syncfusion JavaScript TreeGrid control, its elements, and more.
+description: Learn here about selection in Syncfusion Essential JavaScript TreeGrid control, its elements, and more.
 platform: js
 control: TreeGrid
 documentation: ug